BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Related Work and Background

 \subsection{Neural Retrieval}

 Information retrieval is the process of searching and returning relevant documents for a query from a collection.
 In our paper, we focus on text retrieval and use \textit{document} as a cover term for text of any length in the given collection and \textit{query} for the user input, which can be of any length as well.
 Traditionally, lexical approaches like TF-IDF and BM25 \cite{bm25} have dominated textual information retrieval.
 Recently, there is a strong interest in using neural networks to improve or replace these lexical approaches.
-In this section, we highlight a few neural-based approaches and we refer the reader to \newcite{lin2020pretrained} for a detailed survey on recent developments in neural retrieval.
+In this section, we highlight a few neural-based approaches and we refer the reader to Lin et al. \cite{lin2020pretrained} for a recent survey in neural retrieval.